bdp-q/bdp-q/README.md

 ## Hi there 👋
-  My name is Breno Demio Padilha and i'm in my first semester of Computer Science in the Federal University of Parana!
+  My name is Breno Demio Padilha and i'm in my first semester of Computer Science in Federal University of Parana!

   this Readme page is yet to be better configured, stay tuned!!